aman29271/gatsby-advanced-blog-starter/README.md

-# gatsby-bootcamp-project
+# gatsby-react-blog
-My Simple blog site with gatsby
+My Simple blog site with gatsby with react